Time: 1 hr

-SIX: Add two tablespoons of neem oil to the soap.
+FIVE: Add two tablespoons of neem oil to the soap.
 Neem oil is a well-known insect repellent, which is why you find it in many dog shampoos and soaps.
 What might be lesser well-known is that neem oil is also wonderful for the skin because of its anti-flammatory properties.
 Again, particular beneficial for dogs with sensitive skins.
 In addition, both neem oil and castor oil help promote a shiny coat.

 Natural dog soap

 - 100 g sunflower oil

 - 138 g caustic soda

 - 2 tablespoons neem oil